ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: samp_clk_timebase_div

-    If NISCOPE_ATTR_SAMP_CLK_TIMEBASE_SRC is an external source, specifies the ratio between the sample clock timebase rate and the actual sample rate, which can be slower.
+    If :py:data:`niscope.Session.samp_clk_timebase_src` is an external source, specifies the ratio between the sample clock timebase rate and the actual sample rate, which can be slower.

     The following table lists the characteristics of this property.